koshikishi/eslint-config/README.md

 }
 ```

-## Rule overrides

-You can specify additional rules and override or turn off already set ones in the `rules` section of your config.
+## Extending the config

+Add a `rules` key to your config, then add your overrides and additions there.

+For example, to add the `no-eval` rule and turn off the `no-console` rule:

 ```js
 import config from '@koshikishi/eslint-config';